fmalmeida/bacannot/docs/config.rst

   // Number of threads to be used by each software
     threads = 2

+  // Number of jobs to run in parallel.
+Be aware that each job (in parallel) can consume
+  // N threads (set above).
+Be sure to carefully check your resources before augmenting
+  // this parameter.
+For example: parallel_jobs = 2 + threads = 5 can consume until 10
+  // threads at once.
+    parallel_jobs = 1

   // Number of minimum overlapping base pairs required for merging
   // Negative values, such as -20, means the number of required overlapping bases for merging.